 As the name implies, water-cooled machines cool the refrigeration components with water instead of air.
 Water-cooled machines operate quietly, are more effective in removing heat, operate efficiently in both warm and cool environments, and do not require clearance space around the exterior.
 However, they do require a water line connection in order to operate, limiting placement options to wherever this is available.
 Additionally, these machines and their installation requirements will impose higher upfront costs, but may save you a bit of money if your water utility costs are less than your electricity costs.

-Your unit will come complete with a specific cleaning procedure, including how to fully drain existing soft serve mix, disassemble key components of your machine, properly wash and reassemble the parts, and finally perform a sanitizing flush of the machine.
-Most manufacturers recommend using dissolvable cleaning solutions that are specially formulated for sanitizing soft serve machines.
+Your unit will come complete with a specific cleaning procedure, including how to fully drain existing mix, disassemble key components of your machine, properly wash and reassemble the parts, and finally perform a sanitizing flush of the machine.
+Most manufacturers recommend using dissolvable cleaning solutions that are specially formulated for sanitizing commercial ice cream machines.
 These packets offer an easy cleaning process, as they can be quickly mixed with a bucket of water to produce all the solution you'll need.
-Simply follow the instructions provided to maintain a clean, safe machine and to produce the highest quality soft serve ice cream product possible!
+Simply follow the instructions provided to maintain a clean, safe machine and to produce the highest quality ice cream product possible!

-Soft serve mix is generally sold in powder form, and only needs to be dissolved in water.
-Flavors options are typically limited to the classic vanilla and chocolate flavors, but other unique tastes can be achieved with flavoring syrups and neutral-flavored mixes.
+Soft serve, gelato, and frozen yogurt mix is generally sold in powder form and can be produced in many of the same machines.
+Soft serve only needs to be dissolved in water, while gelato mix, hard ice cream, and some frozen yogurt mixes require milk, sugar, and cream.
+Flavor options typically include classic vanilla, chocolate, and a variety of fruit flavors.
+Other unique tastes can be achieved with flavoring syrups and neutral-flavored mixes.

-Thankfully, you can also provide delicious soft serve to your health-conscious and vegan customers with non-dairy and sugar free mixes.
+Thankfully, you can also provide delicious ice cream to your health-conscious and vegan customers with non-dairy and sugar free mixes.
 These mixes sacrifice little flavor while also catering to specific dietary restrictions, ensuring you can please all your guests!
-For delicious yet economical flavor options, check out our selection of soft serve ice cream mix.
+For delicious yet economical flavor options, check out our selection of ice cream and sorbet mixes.